Arzanene: Geography

 Arzanene was located between the western Tigris and the eastern Taurus Mountains, covering an area of approximately 15102 km2.
 It was located to the east of the Batman River and to the west of the Botan River (both tributaries of the Tigris).
 The region was naturally divided between the mountainous part closer to the Taurus in the north, which had an extremely cold climate, and the flat part to the south, which had a warm and dry climate.
 Arzanene was famous for its rivers and springs, as well as its iron and lead mines.
 Cattle-breeding, grape cultivation and winemaking were well-developed in the province.
 The province had about seven fortresses.

-According the early medieval Armenian geography Ashkharhatsʻoytsʻ, Arzanene was divided into ten cantons or gawaṛs (their capitals or main fortresses, where known, are listed adjacent to the canton name):
+According the early medieval Armenian geography Ashkharhats’oyts’, Arzanene was divided into ten cantons or gawars (their capitals or main fortresses, where known, are listed adjacent to the canton name):